-With viruses dominating the news, you may wonder what healthy food to stockpile for Coronavirus or an influenza pandemic outbreak.
+With viruses dominating the news, you may wonder what healthy food to stockpile for emergencies or an influenza outbreak.
 It’s important to prepare for you and your family.

-This checklist is based on information and resources advised by the CDC in case of a coronavirus outbreak or flu pandemic.
+This checklist is based on information and resources advised by the CDC in case of an outbreak or flu pandemic.

 And is modified from a resource list from PandemicFlu.gov.

 Here is what dieticians and the CDC are recommending for those of you stocking up in case of emergency.

 - Store a supply of water and food.

 - Have nonprescription drugs and other health supplies on hand, including stomach remedies, cough, and cold medicine, fluids with electrolytes, etc.

 To Limit the Spread of Germs and Prevent Infection: